AtomicSponge/npm-libs/os-appdata-path/README.md

 If a path can be found, `__os_appdata_path` will be set to its value.
 If no path is found it will contain *null*.

+If `process.env.LOCALAPPDATA` exists, then `__os_appdata_path` will be set to this value.
+Otherwise, it attempts to locate by using `process.env.HOME` and common OS paths.

 Example locations:
 - Windows: `c:\users\username\AppData\Local`
 - Mac: `/home/username/Library/Preferences`